-During my review, I considered the following aspects of PPC68
+During my review, I considered the following aspects of PPC72

 - Traffic modelling and assumed transport upgrades

 - Frontage upgrades

+- Internal roading layout

-- Provision for cycling.
+- Provision for walking and cycling

+- Safety effects on the Birchs Road/Trices Road intersection.

 I discuss these matters in the following subsections.